Emergencies Don't Wait

 Know the Signs and Symptoms

-- Signs for women - Women’s most common heart attack symptom is chest pain.
-Some women are more likely to experience shortness of breath, nausea/ vomiting and back or jaw pain.
+Signs for women.
+The most common heart attack symptom for women is chest pain.
+Some women are also experience shortness of breath, nausea/ vomiting and back or jaw pain.

 Cardiac arrest occurs when the heart malfunctions and stops beating unexpectedly.
 Within seconds a person becomes unresponsive, is not breathing or is only gasping.
 Survival depends on getting immediate CPR.
 If you don’t have formal training, use Hands-Only CPR.
 To begin chest compressions, place one hand on top of the other.
 Then, with your arms fully extended, push hard and fast in the center of the chest at a rate of 100 compressions per minute.